-Contains widgets to add to L.ALS.Widgetable
+Contains widgets to add to L.ALS.Widgetables.

 Important notes: